-The wide GEHL dealership network stands ready to provide any assistance required, including providing genuine GEHL service parts.
+The wide GEHL dealership network stands ready to provide any assistance that may be required, including genuine GEHL service parts.
 All parts should be obtained from or ordered through your GEHL dealer.
-Give complete information about the part, and include the model and serial number of the machine.
+Give complete information about the part and include the model and serial number of the machine.
 Record the serial number in the space provided on the previous page, as a handy record for quick reference.